leomariga/Simulink-Arduino-Serial/README.md

 * **Communication port:** Use the same one you configured in the step above.
 * **Header:** Makes Simulink understand when the message is starting.
 This is not strictly necessary to your communication, but **I highly recommend using it** because avoids all types of synchronization issues (Simulink crashes after some time receiving data).
 In this example I used the byte 'A', but you can use whatever you want.
 * **Terminator:** Same as the header, but indicates the package end.
-I recomend using the end-line '\n'.
+I recommend using the end-line '\n'.
 * **Data size:** If you are sending only one `float` from Arduino, use `[1 1]` but you can change it to `[1 2]` or `[1 N]` where N is the number of `float` you are receiving from Serial.
-* **Data type** If you are sending `float` from Arduino, make sure to select `single` in Simulink, since both type of variables are intrinsicaly the same (floating point number with 4 bytes of length).
+* **Data type** If you are sending `float` from Arduino, make sure to select `single` in Simulink, since both type of variables are intrinsically the same (floating point number with 4 bytes of length).

 **Remember:** The *Data type* and *Data size* are correlated, so if you set Data size to `[1 3]` using Data type `single` Simulink will expect to receive 3 * 4 bytes = 12 bytes every step.

 * **Enable blocking mode:** Make sure to check this option.
 * Select **Output last received value** in the selection box.
-* **Block sample time:** Period in which the arduino is sending data (20 Hz rate in my case).
+* **Block sample time:** Period in which the Arduino is sending data (20 Hz rate in my case).

 Well done!
 You can now receive the Arduino data.
-The only step left is convert it to the variable you want to work, in my case, a `double`.
+The only step left is to convert it to the variable you want to work, in my case, a `double`.

 ### Serial receive final block diagram: